singh-anshuman/singh-anshuman.github.io/_posts/2019-03-09-spring-cloud-config-file-repo.md

 {% endhighlight %}

 Now that both the clients are setup run the starter classes for both the applications.
 When the applications start you'll notice a log entry indicating the config server to which the request for configuration is sent by client applications.

-# <Readme to be modified for the github repo that has the code base for this post.>

 Complete and working code for these applications can be downloaded from <a href="https://github.com/singh-anshuman/narrator-config-file-repo" target="blank">github</a>.